dojo/framework/src/shim/README.md

 This package provides functional shims for ECMAScript, access to the Typescript helpers, and a quick way to include the polyfills needed to run Dojo 2 in the browser.

 It is targeted at providing function shims for ECMAScript 6 and beyond targeted at ECMAScript 5.
-It is different than other solutions of shimming or polyfilling functionality, in that it does not provide the functionality via augmenting the built in classes in the global namespace.
+It is different than other solutions of shimming or polyfilling functionality, in that it does not provide the functionality via augmenting the built-in classes in the global namespace.

 There are two exceptions to this.
 One is the `Promise` object, which needs to be globally available for async/await operations.
 The other exception is the `Symbol` functionality, in that the well-known symbols need to be located off of the global `Symbol` object in order to ensure that the correct symbol is referenced.